FerretCode/locomotive/README.md

   - Format must be in the Golang time.DurationParse format
       - E.g. 10h, 5h, 10m, 5m 5s

-- `MAX_ERR_ACCUMULATIONS` - The maximum number of errors to occur before exiting.
-  - Default: 10.

 - `LOGS_FILTER` - Global log filter.
   - Either ALL, INFO, ERROR, WARN or any custom combination of severity / level.
   - Accepts multiple values, separated with a comma.